ResXResourceManager Class

 Note

-If a ResXResourceManager instance is created with a baseName without corresponding .resx file for the default culture, then accessing a non-existing resource will throw a MissingManifestResourceException unless ThrowException property is , in which case only a value will be returned in such case.
+If a ResXResourceManager instance is created with a baseName without a corresponding .resx file for the default culture, then accessing a non-existing resource will throw a MissingManifestResourceException, unless ThrowException property is , in which case only a value will be returned.
 The exception can be avoided, if a resource set is created for the default culture either by adding a new resource (see next section) or by creating the resource set explicitly by calling the GetExpandoResourceSet method with CreateIfNotExists behavior.

 Example: Adding and saving new resources at runtime